Master Clinical Neuropsychology and Yoga teacher

 ‘It always gives me a good feeling when I have been able to put myself in the client’s shoes, when together we have reached the core of the problem and I have given the client tools that they can use.
 Together, because coaching is an interaction.

-I love to see how one can use the Single Session Therapy (SST) method to really help someone find their way again in just one session’
+I love to see how one can use the Single Session Therapy (SST) Method to really help someone find their way again in just one session’

 What clients say about Emma’s coaching

-Grant your people Emma as a coach.
+Allow your people Emma as a coach

 contact us for the possibilities